-Our Diversity, Equity and Inclusion work continues to be a priority for our District.
-Although this work began in 2014, the formal initiative began in FY 2015-16 when the District formed a standing committee to the board of directors and began infusing this core value across all program areas and operations.
+Our DEI work continues to be a priority for our District.
+This initiative began in FY 2015-16 when the District formed a standing committee to the board of directors and began infusing this core value across all program areas and operations.
 These efforts over the last 3 years - namely demographic mapping and analysis of the communities within our District as well as continued training in equity hiring practices and being culturally responsive in our programs - are continuing and are stable going into FY 2018-2019.
-The budget reflects that we have integrated Diversity, Equity and Inclusion into our work on a personal and organizational level and that our practices within all program areas honor our ongoing efforts to make equity a central principle and component of all we do.
+The budget reflects that we have integrated DEI into our work on a personal and organizational level and that our practices within all program areas honor our ongoing efforts to make equity a central principle and component of all we do.